June 4, 2026

 If you mail invoices, include a professional cover letter, use company letterhead, and send early enough to account for delivery and processing times.

-Follow these invoicing best practices to ensure your invoices are received and paid promptly:
+Follow these invoicing best practices to make sure your invoices are received and paid promptly.

 Optimize invoice management with Ramp